Battleme

-Battleme is the stage name and band of Lions singer Matt Drenik, an American musician.
+Battleme is the stage name and band of Lions singer Matt Drenik, an American musician and record producer.
 It was started as a creative outlet to other projects Drenik was involved in during 2009.

 Early career

 Battleme first appeared in the season 2 finale of Sons of Anarchy on FX Network with the song, "Burn This Town."
 It was a departure from the guitar heavy band Lions that Drenik fronted.
 These spurts of lo-fi acoustic folk produced numerous songs that began to see Drenik breaking away from the heavy psychedelic outfits he had previously played in, one of which "No Time For Blood" was featured on NPR's KUT "Song of the Day."

 Battleme (2012)

 In the summer of 2010, Drenik relocated to Portland, Oregon to solely focus on the project.
 He built a studio in the basement of his house and began recording the demos of what would become Battleme's self-titled debut full length.
 After tracking over 40 songs, the record was narrowed down to 10 and sent out.
 Thomas Turner of Ghostland Observatory responded and signed Drenik to his Trashy Moped Recordings label.
+Explaining in an interview to Best New Bands, "After he (Thomas) heard the songs, we hooked up on the phone and just started rattling off ideas.
+It was great.
+I don’t think he really cared about what others thought, or how many units would sell, or if we had a single.
+He just really dug the songs and wanted to put out the record because he thought it was cool.
+And that kind of meant everything to me."
 The two began working on the final version of the record in the fall of 2010 with Turner producing.
 In conjunction to working on the full-length record, Drenik released a quieter solo EP, Big Score, on his own imprint Get Loud.
 The record consisted of six previously recorded concrete folk numbers.

 On March 8, 2012, the video for Battleme single "Touch" made its premiere on MTV Buzzworthy.

 That same year, the band also appeared at Music Fest NW (Portland, OR), Capitol Hill Block Party (Seattle, WA), SXSW (Austin, Texas) and Lobster Fest (LA, CA) in 2012.